ucb-152/lab6/README.md

 The expected output is:
 - `out_tensor`: Output tensor (`batch_size`, `out_channels`, `output_height`, `output_width`).

 Note the addition of the `batch_size`, which is the number of input data elements we are processing in a single batch (e.g doing conv2d on multiple images with the same set of filters).
-The weight tensor `W` contains `out_channels` number of multi-channel filters, thus the expected `out_tensor` has a feature map(`output_height`, `output_width`) for each filter.
+The weight tensor `W` contains an `out_channels` number of multi-channel filters, thus the expected `out_tensor` has a feature map(`output_height`, `output_width`) for each filter.
+The `out_tensor` contains this set of feature maps for all of the images in the original batch input.

 ### Step 0: Files for `conv2d_nki`
-All of the files needed for this part are located in `lab6/nki_conv2d`
+All of the files needed for this part are located in `lab6/nki_conv2d`.

+- `conv2d_ref.py`: Reference PyTorch and NumPy implementations of the 2D Convolution kernel.
+- `conv2d.py`: Main program to develop the `conv2d` NKI kernels
+- `tester_ref.py`: Test and benchmark reference kernel implementations.
+- `tester.py`: Test and benchmark NKI kernel implementation.

 To start, take a look at `conv2d_ref.py` for the PyTorch and NumPy implementations for the 2D Convolution kernels:
 - `conv2d_torch`: Built-in PyTorch implementation for [2D Convolution](https://pytorch.org/docs/stable/generated/torch.nn.Conv2d.html). **Used as the golden model.**